 All you need here is a plastic hanger, a long piece of string, a drill, and a pair of scissors (although a ruler will come in handy as well).
-Also, you need a nickel as it weighs five grams (our memorized gram to oz knowledge would tell us that this is substantially less than 1/4 oz) and acts as a convenient counterweight.
+Also, you need a nickel as it weighs five grams (substantially less than 1/4 oz) and acts as a convenient counterweight.

 Follow these steps for a DIY weed scale: